-Special Programs, from the St. Mary's County Public Schools' Department of Student Services, provide opportunities for students to grow and develop beyond what the regular school day offers.
-Programs focus on closing the achievement gap among student groups including low-income, first-generation college, minority, and students who need extra time or support.
+Special Programs provide opportunities for students to grow and develop beyond what the regular school day offers.
+Programs focus on closing the achievement gap among student groups including low-income, first-generation college, and minority students as well as students who need extra time or support.

-- Business and community partnerships for assisting at-risk students and closing the achievement gap
+- Business and community partnerships that assist at-risk students and/or work to close the achievement gap

 List of Programs:

 After School Programs at Greenview Knolls Elementary School and Lexington Park Elementary School.